-Note If you want to block a particular URL category for HTTPS requests, choose to decrypt that URL category in the Decryption Policy group and then choose to block the same URL category in the Access Policy group.
-Step 5 Uncategorized URLs section, choose the action to take for client requests to web sites that do not o a predefined or custom URL category. tting also determines the default action for new and merged categories resulting from URL by set updates.
-Step 6 Submi t and Commit Changes.
+If you want to block a particular URL category for HTTPS requests, choose to decrypt that URL category in the Decryption Policy group and then choose to block the same URL category in the Access Policy group.

+Step 5 In the Uncategorized URLs section, choose the action to take for client requests to web sites that do not fall into a predefined or custom URL category.

+This setting also determines the default action for new and merged categories resulting from URL category set updates.